Skip to main content

 Store Server

-Store Server > Loose
+Store Server - Loose

 If the Location's Tender Bag configuration is set to Optional, then the initial tab displayed is Loose.

-Store Server > New Bag
+Store Server - New Bag

 This tab is used to create a new bag while completing the Safe Cashup function.
-The user adds the Bag Id and the Seal number while creating a bag.
+The user adds the Bag ID and the Seal Number while creating a bag.

-Store Server > Existing Bag
+Store Server - Existing Bag

-The Existing bag tab displays the bags which need to be Cashed Up in the active session.
+The Existing Bag tab displays the bags which need to be cashed up in the active session.
 This screen lists Pickup bags which have been transferred from Terminal(s) to the Safe using the Terminal Pickup function, plus Float and Banking bags.

-Store Server > General
+Store Server - General

-The user can record any Notes related to the Safe Cashup action.
+The user can record any notes related to the Safe Cashup action.

-Banking > Loose
+Banking - Loose

 The Loose option is only displayed when the Location is configured with Tender Bags as Optional.
 The Loose tab allows Banking Tenders that are not associated with a physical bag to be recorded.

-Banking > Existing Bag
+Banking - Existing Bag

-Banking > General
+Banking - General

-This tab records the Banking details and the user can record any Notes related to the Banking action.
+This tab records the Banking details and the user can record any notes related to the Banking action.

-Terminal Spot Check /Safe Spot Check
+Terminal Spot Check / Safe Spot Check

-This Terminal Spot Check and Safe Spot Check functions are used to check the counted amounts versus the expected amounts for either a Terminal or a Safe, without performing a formal declaration.
+The Terminal Spot Check and Safe Spot Check functions are used to check the counted amounts versus the expected amounts for either a Terminal or a Safe, without performing a formal declaration.

 POS

-Spot Check > Existing Bag
+Spot Check - Existing Bag (POS)

-When the User selects Existing Bag, the Bags available to the session are listed.
+When the user selects Existing Bag, the Bags available to the session are listed.

 Once the Bag ID has been entered, the user can add the bag using the Add button so that it is included in the Spot Check.